dancer1325/angular/adev/src/content/guide/di/dependency-injection-context.md

+* goal
+  * describes an injection context
+  * how to use the DI system

 # Injection context

 The dependency injection (DI) system relies internally on a runtime context where the current injector is available.